Confirmatory factor analysis: Normed fit index and non-normed fit index

 The normed fit index (NFI) analyzes the discrepancy between the chi-squared value of the hypothesized model and the chi-squared value of the null model.
 However, NFI tends to be negatively biased.
 The non-normed fit index (NNFI; also known as the Tucker–Lewis index, as it was built on an index formed by Tucker and Lewis, in 1973) resolves some of the issues of negative bias, though NNFI values may sometimes fall beyond the 0 to 1 range.
 Values for both the NFI and NNFI should range between 0 and 1, with a cutoff of .95 or greater indicating a good model fit.

 Comparative fit index

 The comparative fit index (CFI) analyzes the model fit by examining the discrepancy between the data and the hypothesized model, while adjusting for the issues of sample size inherent in the chi-squared test of model fit, and the normed fit index.
 CFI values range from 0 to 1, with larger values indicating better fit.
 Previously, a CFI value of .90 or larger was considered to indicate acceptable model fit.
-However, recent studies have indicated that a value greater than .90 is needed to ensure that misspecified models are not deemed acceptable.
+However, a 1999 study indicated that a value greater than .90 is needed to ensure that misspecified models are not deemed acceptable.
 Thus, a CFI value of .95 or higher is presently accepted as an indicator of good fit.